danhpaiva/university-201902/README.md

-# :smile: University - Period 2019/02
+# :star: University - Period 2019/02

-## What will you find in this repository?
+## :page_facing_up: What will you find in this repository?

 Here you will find Fundamentals of Web Development exercises. <br>
 These are codes in <strong> Html, CSS and JavaScript </strong> that I made in the second half of 2019. <br>